Skip to content

 Convert Bounding Boxes to Segments

 With existing x y w h bounding box data, convert to segments using the yolo_bbox2segment function.
-The files for images and annotations need to be organized like this:
+Organize the files for images and annotations as follows:

 data